mrozewski/nfl_quality/README.md

 But are the games actually worse?
 Are players performing worse than in the past?

-In this project I will examine game scores and player performances to create benchmarks to measure against.
-I have data available from 1999, so I can find averages and benchmark from there.
+In this project I will examine game scores and player performances to create benchmarks to measure against with data from 1999 onwards.

-One possible end state is to haev a program that will compare the data from the most recent week of NFL play against an average to determine whether the week was a "good" week.
+One possible end state is a program that will compare the data from the most recent week of NFL play against an average to determine whether the week was a "good" week.